jaliagag/21_linux/k8s/README.md

       app: myapp
 ```

+To create the deployment: `kubectl create -f <file>.yml`

 `kubectl get deployments | replicaset | pods`

 So far noy many differences between deployment and replica set; deployments create a new k8s _OBJECT_.

 `kubectl get all` - `kubectl describe deployment`

+Rollouts and version in a deployments: when you first create a deployment, it triggers a _rollout_. a new rollout  creteas a new _deployment revision_.
+A new version creates a new revision.

+- `kubectl rollout status deployment/myapp-deployment` --> see the status of the app rollout
+- `kubectl rollout history deployment/myapp-deployment` --> revision and history of the deployment

+Two deployment strategies.

+1. destroy all the instances at once and crete new instances; app is down and inaccessible. <-- **recreate** stratege
+2. we destroy instnaces one by one. app does not go down and the upgrade is seamless <-- **rolling** upgrade.
+This is the default rollout strategy.

+To update a deployment: we make modifications to the deployment file and then use `kubectl apply -f <file>.yml`. a new rollout  is triggered and a new revision is created. `kubectl set image deployment/myapp-deployment nginx-container=nginx:1.7.1` to update the image of the application

+Upgrades:

+1. creates a replica set that creates the number of pods to meet the number of repicas.
+2. on the new replica set, it creates the pod with the new version and then takes down one pod of the original replica set.

+`kubectl get replicasets`

+Rollback: `kubectl rollout undo deployment/myapp-deployment` - it destroys new pods and brings back previous.

+`kubectl run nginx --image=nginx` --> it creates a deployment, not just a pod.

+We can add the flag `--record` to save the command used to create the rollout.

+### Networking in k8s

+IP addresses are assigned to a POD.
+When k8s is initially ocnfigured, we create an internal private netwowk with an address.
+Each POD has a separate IP address.